Category: Books

 • Recently Read

-Escape! by Stephen Fischbach
+Escape!
+(2026) by Stephen Fishbach

 Coinciding with a return to a Survivor era of my life, I received this book a couple months into 2025 after pre-ordering it last year.
 I rarely pre-order books, but Stephen Fishbach promised me more “Blood in the Clocktower” YouTube videos if I did that, but as the show that popularized him taught me: trust nobody.